We are delighted to announce that submissions for our Best Practice in Brain Injury Case and Complex Case Management Poster Presentation are now live!

 The abstracts will be reviewed by the BABICM research sub-group during the timeframe above.
 We will be looking that the author(s) have provided the required details as identified in the ‘Areas to be covered’ section of stage one and that the area being addressed falls within the theme of ‘Brain injury rehabilitation, case management and care’.

 During the review process, you may be contacted to amend and re-submit your abstract, should the panel feel this is required.
 Please note that you will be provided with a timeframe for the amendments to be completed by at the time of contact.
 The Research Group are happy to provide support/mentorship at any stage in this process.
+Whilst professional rigour and academic critique may form part of this support, essentially, we want to support and encourage you all to write!

 Stage Three – Completion of the poster presentation.